linked-db/linked-ql/README.md

 console.log(rows);
 ```

-> MySQLClient accepts same *init* options as `mysql2`
+> Comes as an upgrade to `mysql2` but with same API shape and *init* options as `mysql2`

 ### `1.3 |` FlashQL

-Run as a pure JavaScript, in-memory SQL engine — embeddable, dual-dialect, and lightweight.
+_Run as a pure JavaScript, in-memory SQL engine — embeddable, dual-dialect, and lightweight.
-Replaces SQLite or PGLite in many contexts.
+Replaces SQLite or PGLite in many contexts._

 ```js
 // Import from the /flash namespace